monooleate/myDevPortfolio/README.md

 # Developer Portfolio Site

-Welcome to my fully responsive developer portfolio site!
-This site is designed to showcase skills, projects, and experience as a web developer and/or software engineer.
+This template is designed to showcase skills, projects, and experience as a web developer and/or software engineer.
 You can use it as template.
 Please contribute to make it better!